What are MRI and MRE Scans?

 What to Expect During An MRI Scan

-An MRI scan is an outpatient procedure, meaning that you simply come to the hospital for your scan and can leave again once this is complete.
+An MRI scan is a straightforward outpatient procedure, meaning you can visit the hospital for your scan and leave once it’s complete.

 -